tttstudios/react-native-paginatable/README.md

     }

     highlightItem = ({ index, extra }) => {
-        console.tron.log('Overwrite Default highlightItem() function.
+        console.log('Overwrite Default highlightItem() function.
 For example, you might need to do network call before dispatch an action.')
         // This is where you could add the API call. return (dispatch) => {
             dispatch(this.actions.highlightItem(index, extra))